Calling Scripts in DayBack from FileMaker

 )

-Line 12 calls a script that's already in DayBack: one we designed to receive these kinds of instructions for calling subscripts.
-You don't need to change that line at all.
+• Line 12: Calls a script already in DayBack.
+This is a screen we designed to receive these kinds of instructions for calling subscripts.
+You don't need to change this line as well.

-4. Retrieve the Results of That Function Back in FileMaker
+Step 4: Retrieve the Results of the JavaScript Function in FileMaker

-That's already happening in lines 14 and 15 which clean up the global variables created by the callback script "Sample Receive Payload - DayBack."
-Then line 19 just pulls out the IDs for each of the selected events.
+In the earlier steps, lines 14 and 15 handle the cleanup of global variables created by the callback script "Sample Receive Payload - DayBack."
+Line 19 then extracts the IDs of the selected events.

 var title = data.title;